#1: Under the Footer

 Water can build up in the soil below your basement floor and create pressure, which can then cause water to press through cracks into your basement floor.
 The easiest way to tell if this is happening is if you see any visible water pooling on your floor, particularly in any low spots.

 If you don’t see pools of water directly, there are some signs to look for that might indicate that water has previously pooled there.
 Pay attention to water stains or other discoloration on the floor.
-Also, look for any efflorescence, which is a white or gray powdery residue of salt deposits that water leaves behind.
+Also, look for efflorescence, a white or gray powdery residue of salt deposits that water leaves behind.

 Because basement windows and window wells are located below ground level in a recessed area, they can accumulate dirt, debris, water, pests, and growing plants.
 Window wells can fill with water during wet weather, seep out through leaks around the window opening, and flood your basement.
 If older basement windows and window wells have not been properly maintained, they can rust, rot, or corrode, which can create leaks into your home and cause mold or mildew problems.